Note from the Editor, Jordan Schmidt:

 Previous research has used a Flow Cytometer and dye to determine the number of viable cells which can then be used in combination with culture-based methods to quantify the VBNC cells (Chen et al., 2017).
 However, both methods require immense laboratory training and take days to deliver results.
 In this time, the bacterial concentration may have already increased exponentially in the system.

 Alternatively, with LuminUltra’s 2nd Generation ATP test kits, utilities can immediately assess the total microbial population, culturable or not.
-This can provide an initial insight on the risk level of the current system and determine whether further disinfection may be needed.
+This can provide an initial insight into the risk level of the current system and determine whether further disinfection may be needed.
 To read further on the advantages of 2nd Generation ATP testing over existing culture-based methods, click here.

 When it comes to reducing human health risk and preventing microbial caused problems such as microbial influenced corrosion and nitrification, utilities need to know the breakdown of the potential pathogens and other harmful microorganisms.
-LuminUltra’s GeneCount product line has next-generation sequencing and qPCR services and products that can help you identify the organisms in your system, be they harmful, inhibitory or beneficial.
-Check out the GeneCount brochure to learn more.
+LuminUltra’s DNA-based GeneCount product line has next-generation sequencing and qPCR services and products that can help you identify the organisms in your system, be they harmful, inhibitory or beneficial.

 Chen, S. et al. (2017).
 Induction of E. coli into a VBNC state through chlorination/chloramination and differences in characteristics of the bacterium between states.
 Xiamen: Water Research.